strictlybetter/strictlybetter/README.md

 ## Troubleshooting
 [Laravel 5.8 documentation](https://laravel.com/docs/5.8) can help you further if anything goes wrong during setup.

-If parsing of scryfall-default-cards.json fails during full-update or load-scryfall artisan command, the format may have changed to an incompatible one.
+If parsing of bulk-data files (scryfall-default-cards.json) fails during full-update or load-scryfall artisan command, the format may have changed to an incompatible one.
 In such case an issue should be created here.
-You may also make a pull request, if you can fix it yourself.

-See [Scryfall API documentation](https://scryfall.com/docs/api) or investigate the downloaded scryfall-default-cards.json (in repository root) yourself.
+If you can fix it yourself, you may also make a pull request.
+Investigating [Scryfall API documentation](https://scryfall.com/docs/api) and the downloaded scryfall-default-cards.json (in repository root) can help you there.

 ## License
 MIT